-This is a virtually fool-proof way to prepare a stunning beef rib roast for Christmas dinner.
+This is a virtually fool-proof way to prepare a stunning beef rib roast for a British Winter Feast.
 We learned this technique when we lived in England and especially love the crispy outside and tender and flavorful inner cuts.
 Serve this with two of our favorite sides: roasted potatoes and Yorkshire Pudding (recipe links below).

 - 1 Standing Beef Rib Roast, 5-6 pounds, likely 3 ribs